Dunblane: Governance and status

 The town was a royal burgh and part of Perthshire until the 1975 abolition of Scottish counties, from which point it became part of Stirling District in Central Region.
 In 1994, the regions were themselves abolished and Dunblane's only local authority became Stirling Council.
 Dunblane also has an active community council.

-Until 1983, Dunblane was part of the Kinross and Western Perthshire constituency of the UK parliament, being represented by predominantly Unionist (and Conservative) MPs.
-After 1983, it became part of the Stirling constituency, and since then has been represented by Conservative, Labour and SNP MPs.
+Until 1983, Dunblane was part of the Kinross and Western Perthshire constituency of the UK parliament, being represented by predominantly Unionist and Conservative MPs.
+After 1983, it became part of the Stirling constituency and, since then, has been represented by Conservative, Labour and SNP MPs.
 In the Scottish Parliament, Dunblane is part of the Clackmannanshire and Dunblane constituency and the Mid Scotland and Fife region.
 It shares a ward with Bridge of Allan in council elections.

-Dunblane is often referred to as a city, due to the presence of Dunblane Cathedral.
-However, this status was never officially recognised.
+Dunblane is often referred to as a city, due to the presence of Dunblane Cathedral; however, this status was never officially recognised.

-Landmarks, facilities and civic life
+Amenities

-Dunblane currently has three supermarkets, a Tesco (opened in 1996) and a M&S Foodhall (opened in 2009), as well as a local Co-op (opened after the Marks and Spencer).
-Among other shops, the High Street has two independent butchers and a branch of the Bank of Scotland.
+Retail

-Over the course of 6 years, a small group of young local boys and their parents raised money to build a skatepark in the Laighills.
-The skatepark was completed on 23 February 2007 and has already been visited by Death skateboard team and by the Vans UK Tour.
+Dunblane currently has two supermarkets: a Tesco (opened in 1996) and a M&S Foodhall (opened in 2009).
+Among other shops, the High Street has two independent butchers.